cmoa/teenie-week-of-play/README.md

 This repository contains the code from one week of intensive programming dedicated to testing, experimenting, and documenting the limitations and capabilities of machine learning, text parsing, and crowdsourcing technologies on making a meaningful contribution to the archival metadata of the [Teenie Harris Archive](https://cmoa.org/art/teenie-harris-archive/).

-This project builds off of the significant advances made from the [CMU NEH Grant for Advacned Computer Analysis of Teenie Harris Archives](https://www.cmu.edu/news/stories/archives/2017/september/neh-grant.html) by Zarhia Howard, Golan Levin, and David Newbury at the STUDIO for Creative Inquiry (STFCI).
+This project builds off of the significant advances made from the [CMU NEH Grant for Advanced Computer Analysis of Teenie Harris Archives](https://www.cmu.edu/news/stories/archives/2017/september/neh-grant.html) by Zarhia Howard, Golan Levin, and David Newbury at the STUDIO for Creative Inquiry (STFCI).

 The Teenie Week of Play participants included: